XENONnT

 © XENON Collaboration; PMT arrays

-Faced with harsh conditions (Episode 2/3)
+Faced with harsh conditions

 These PMTs are no ordinary models.
-The incredibly harsh environment requires extreme sensitivity and low intrinsic radioactivity from these detectors.
-Ideal for the observation of these particles, the temperatures in the TPC are extremely low (165K or -108°C), and therefore reproducing the exact environment and testing the PMTs is quite challenging.
+The incredibly harsh environment requires extreme sensitivity and low intrinsic radioactivity from these photodetectors.
+Ideal for the observation of rare particle interactions, the temperatures in the TPC are extremely low (165 K or -108°C), making testing of PMTs by reproducing this exact environment quite challenging.

 Although Hamamatsu had already provided cryogenic-type PMTs for similar experiments in the past, this challenge required the company to find a solution to provide the ideal sensitivity in harsh conditions without being able to test locally.